Murray Chass

+Early life and career

 Chass graduated from the University of Pittsburgh in 1960 with a bachelor's degree in political science where he was a writer and editor for the Pitt News.
-In 1956 he "audaciously" made an appointment with the editor of the Pittsburgh Post-Gazette to pursue his "future of a newspaperman".
+In 1956, he "audaciously" made an appointment with the editor of the Pittsburgh Post-Gazette to pursue his "future of a newspaperman."
 He joined the Baseball Writers' Association of America in 1962, when he worked for the Associated Press in Pittsburgh.
 He joined the New York Times in 1969, and started covering the New York Yankees the following year.
 In 1986, he was made the paper's national baseball writer.
-Chass was also inducted into the International Jewish Sports Hall of Fame in 2013 and the Western Pennsylvania Jewish Sports Hall of Fame in Pittsburgh in 2004.